Black Lotus vs Natural Shilajit

 The verdict

-Black Lotus wins on value — $1.23/g vs $2.45/g is a significant gap for a product that reports higher fulvic acid (85%+ vs ~70%).
-Natural Shilajit wins on verification depth: DBP testing and a triple-method COA represent the most comprehensive analysis in our database.
-If budget matters, Black Lotus is the stronger value.
-If you want the most thoroughly verified product available, Natural Shilajit earns that distinction.
+Black Lotus (S-tier) wins on value — $1.23/g vs $2.45/g is a significant gap.
+Black Lotus also discloses fulvic acid percentage (64.51% resin / 74.30% capsules, Batch 93 COA); Natural Shilajit does not disclose FA%.
+Natural Shilajit (A-tier) wins on verification depth: DBP testing and COA by DaaneLabs + Harken Research represent the most comprehensive analysis in our database.
+If budget and FA transparency matter, Black Lotus is the stronger value.
+If verification depth is the priority, Natural Shilajit earns that distinction.

 Why Black Lotus wins